 - Create a Wikipedia page

-As search is evolving toward AEO, it also changes the way you need to look at content structuring.
-As Google SERP adds features, such as featured snippets and knowledge panels, those end up capturing a good part of the traffic.
-Thus, as a company, person or business you need to understand how to gain traction via knowledge panels.
-The key is Google’s knowledge graph, which leverages on Google knowledge vault.
+As search evolves toward AEO, it also changes how you need to look at content structuring.
+As Google SERP adds features, such as featured snippets and Knowledge Panels, those capture a good part of the traffic.
+Thus, as a company, person, or business, you need to understand gaining traction via knowledge panels.
+The key is Google’s Knowledge Graph, which leverages the Google knowledge vault.